 How often have you found yourself forgiving other people but constantly focusing on your shortcomings and mistakes?
 When you are hard on yourself, you may find yourself ruminating on your mistakes long after they are over, engaging in negative self-talk, blaming yourself, and striving for perfection.

+When you are in a toxic relationship with yourself, you may find a bully in your head that frequently makes you feel bad about yourself and making you feel like you are never good enough.
 When you do not meet certain expectations you have set for yourself, you feel overwhelmingly disappointed.
 I found that I was criticizing myself every time I corrected a mistake.
 I felt the need to go the extra mile to apologize over and over for my mistake.
 Even after that, I would continue to feel guilty about making a mistake in the first place.

 What To Do Instead: It takes practice to let go of toxic habits.
 First, keep track of all your wins.
 You can either do this daily or weekly.
 We tend to forget our accomplishments when we are too hard on ourselves.
 Having a visual of your wins can help remind you you are human.
 It does not have to be anything significant, either.
 It can be as small as making your bed daily for a week.